ecumenopolis/suggestions/content/_index.md

 # A Vision For Us

 The goal of this project is to maximize human flourishing and minimize human suffering.
-We believe that we can accomplish this by seeking to maximize human freedom.
+We[^1] believe that we can accomplish this by seeking to maximize human freedom.
 Maximizing human freedom allows each person’s wisdom and discernment to be productive in society to maximal effect.
 We know this is necessary due to the examples of the [coordination problem](https://www.econlib.org/library/Essays/rdPncl.html?chapter_num=2#book-reader), and the [economic calculation problem](https://en.wikipedia.org/wiki/Economic_calculation_problem).

 We believe that we can maximize human freedom, and flourishing, by voluntarily taking upon ourselves some personal commitments.
 We recognize that we know only a little.
 Therefore we do not seek to create perfection, but only to create an agreement which works for us as individuals  We hope that it will work for everyone else as well.